Gorujam/Gorujam/README.md

-- 👋 Hi, I’m @Gorujamo
+- 👋 Hi, I’m @Gorujam
-  - 👀 I’m interested in  conhecimento
+  - 👀 I’m interested in knowloged
-- 🌱 I’m currently learninge em swift
+- 🌱 I’m currently learning low code with Microsoft Power Plataform
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me ...

 <!---
 Gorujam/Gorujam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.